dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 High:
 ![alt text](https://user-images.githubusercontent.com/15442480/57338164-36272b80-70e1-11e9-843a-604af1ddfd5f.jpg)

-At this point, we can safely say that memory is spiking to a high that is not normal and the next step is to run a collection tool that can help us collect the right data for memory analysis at the right time.
+At this point, we can safely say that memory is spiking to a high that is not normal and the next step is to run a collection tool that can help us collect the right data at the right time.

 ### Core dump generation
 Let's step back a bit and revisit the high memory scenario earlier in the tutorial.
 In that scenario, memory grew high and stayed high allowing us the opportunity to run the dotnet-dump command without restriction.
 However, in our current scenario we have a short memory spike that only lasts about 5 seconds per spike.
 This makes it difficult to get setup to run the dotnet-dump tool manually.
 What we would preferably like is a tool that could monitor the dotnet core counters and automatically create a core dump once a threshold has been breached.
 This is a perfect opportunity to start exploring how we can write our own diagnostics tools to cater to our diagnostics needs.

-What we would like this tool to do is allow the user to specify the pid of the target process as well as the threshold in memory consumption (in MBs).
+What we would like this tool to do is allow the user to specify the pid of the target process as well as the memory consumption threshold (in MBs).
 It would then continuously monitor the process and create a dump if the threshold is breached:

 > ```bash
 > sudo ./triggerdump <pid> <memory threshold in MBs>
 > ```

 #### Some background before we start writing the tool...
-The dotnet core runtime contains a mechanism known as the EventPipe and serves as a mechanism to push events to interested consumers.
+The dotnet core runtime contains a mechanism known as the EventPipe that carries events to interested consumers.
 There are several different events that flow through the EventPipe including diagnostics information such as counters.
 The EventPipe is exposed as a Unix domain socket on Linux machines and named pipes on Windows.
 EventPipe is set to duplex mode which means that clients can both read and write to the pipe.
 A diagnostics application can register to consume these events from the EventPipe and create new diagnostics experiences.
 Rather than communicating directly with EventPipe there is a client library that can be used and implemented in Microsoft.Diagnostics.Tools.RuntimeClient.dll.

 Events that are written to the EventPipe can come from multiple sources (or providers) and as such, clients that receive events over EventPipe can filter those events based on specific providers.

 #### Writing the tool...
 We have two requirements in order to implement a tool that will create a dump file based on memory consumption:

-* Being able to read dotnet memory counter to know when it breaches the specified threshold
+* Read dotnet memory counter to know if the current memory consumptions goes above the specified threshold
 * Generate the actual core dump

 Let's start with the first requirement, reading dotnet counters.
 As explained earlier, we can use the EventPipe mechanism to read counters from the runtime.
 In this case, the provider that writes counter events is System.Runtime.
 Below is the code that